6 Ways to Use Grass Fed Butter

 Some of my favorite baked recipes are the Coconut Flour Bread and Zucchini Coconut Keto Bread.
 We have plenty of baking recipes here on our site, feel free to replace coconut oil with butter in a number of them!

-Top Meats & Veggies
+Grass Fed Butter On Top of Meats & Veggies

 I would recommend cooking in something like coconut oil, avocado oil, or an animal fat like tallow.
 Just after cooking, when your food is still hot, is a great time to add a healthy serving of butter to melt over your meats and veggies.
 I am a big fan of being generous with the butter to add healthy fats that help you feel full and satiated and keep your blood sugar levels stable.

-Fat Burning Drinks
+Fat Burning Drinks with Grass Fed Butter

 This use is often overlooked but you can actually use butter in various beverages to turn them into super fat-burning meals.
 One of my favorites is Turmeric Fat Burning Coffee as it is super anti-inflammatory and tastes amazing.
 Some other variations to try are Keto Matcha Green Tea and this decaffeinated version.

 Another great way to use butter is to blend it up with warm bone broth such as Kettle & Fire for a powerful gut-healing drink full of nutrition.
 For added ketogenic benefits, you can always add in a good MCT oil to support ketone production and fat burning.
-For antimicrobial benefits, you can also add a couple drops of a high-quality oregano essential oil.